 When you initially purchase an OpticStudio or OpticsViewer softkey license, you will receive an automated email from email@example.com.
 The email will contain an activation code which requires internet access.
 If the machine you want to activate does not have internet access, follow the instructions below.

-Once you have the appropriate software (OpticsViewer, Opticstudio or Zemax License Manager) installed, you need to apply the license to your machine using the steps below.
+Once you have the appropriate software (OpticsViewer, Opticstudio or Zemax License Manager) installed, you need to request and apply the license to your machine using the steps below.

-- Open the Zemax License Manager located in the Windows Start menu > Zemax Opticstudio (OpticsViewer) or "Start Menu > Zemax License Manager" folder.
+- Open the Zemax License Manager located in the Windows Start menu > Zemax Opticstudio (or OpticsViewer) or "Start Menu > Zemax License Manager" folder.

 - For the Classic Zemax License Manager (versions dated November 2018 or earlier), click Launch Sentinel Admin Control Center at the top.